 It’s calculating the “I” that’s the sticky wicket.

 Social Media tools are often touted as being “free.”
 Creating a blog, a Twitter account, a Facebook fan page or a LinkedIn profile can cost nothing.
 You can hire a company to create and administer a more robust Social Media presence, build a Facebook application, use tools like Radian6 or SM2 to monitor your brand buzz or create and distribute press releases using Pitchengine.
 While that will cost money, that outlay comes with hard numbers you can add to your equation.
 The part of this that drifts into the haze is the value of the time and effort that it takes to create and develop the relationships that will make Social Media campaigns successful.
 How do you count the cost in dollars for a company’s CEO to write blog on a Saturday, a small business owner’s dozens of Tweets during and after business hours, a salesman’s participation in a LinkedIn discussion, a marketing director’s evaluation of the growth of numbers of fans and followers, or a Customer Service Representative’s ongoing discussions in a community site engaging with fans of their brand or defending it against detractors?

 Without that hard number on the investment side, accurately calculating the ROI on Social Media is nearly impossible.
 So does that mean there IS no ROI?
-My friend Augie Ray responds to that question with this great quote (one that he isn’t even sure where it came from): “I’m not sure what the ROI is for putting on pants in the morning, but I do know I can’t conduct business without them! “
+My friend Augie Ray responds to that question with this great quote (one that he isn’t even instant cash loans online no credit check sure where it came from): “I’m not sure what the ROI is for putting on pants in the morning, but I do know I can’t conduct business without them! “

 So it is with Social Media.
 Many, maybe even most companies, can prove no real quantifiable ROI.
 But they do know that they’re doing more business with it than they would without it.